OlexandrSai/NEAR--Art--Demo/README.md

-#  🎓 NCD.L2.sample--thanks dapp
+#  🎓 NCD.L2.sample--art-demo dapp
-This repository contains a complete frontend applications (React) to work with
+This branch contains a complete frontend React application to work with
-<a href="https://github.com/Learn-NEAR/NCD.L1.sample--art-demo" target="_blank">NCD.L1.sample--art-demo smart contract</a> targeting the NEAR platform:
+<a href="https://github.com/Learn-NEAR/NCD.L1.sample--art-demo" target="_blank">NCD.L1.sample--art-demo smart contract</a> targeting the NEAR platform
-1. React (master branch)

 The goal of this repository is to make it as easy as possible to get started writing frontend with React for AssemblyScript contracts built to work with NEAR Protocol.

-## DEMO:
-<a href="https://art-demo-react.onrender.com" target="_blank">Open demo</a>

 ## ⚠️ Warning
 Any content produced by NEAR, or developer resources that NEAR provides, are for educational and inspiration purposes only.
 NEAR does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.